 Dark Brown for Contrast

-For a more dramatic effect, add dimension to a small room by contrasting your light wooden floors with dark neutrals, such as chocolate brown.
+Add dimension to a small room for a more dramatic effect by contrasting your light wooden floors with dark neutrals, such as chocolate brown.

 This wall paint color will look striking with both cool and warm-toned light wooden floors as shown here.
-You also have the option of matching your light wooden floors with walnut or oak brown walls.
+You can also match your light wooden floors with walnut or oak brown walls.

 Wall Colors for Dark Wooden Floors